flavorstudios/website/README.md

 ## Getting Started

 This project requires **Node.js 20**.
-The repository includes a `.nvmrc` file to enforce the version, and `vercel.json` configures Vercel to run Node 20.x.
+Use the root `.nvmrc` file to align your local Node version, and `vercel.json` ensures Vercel runs on Node 20.x.

 1. **Clone the repo:**
    ```bash